julianhyde/share/README.md

 share
 =====

-Shared files, presentations, and other materials
+Shared files, presentations, and other materials.